Post-Valentine’s Day Reflections: Evaluating Your Brand Relationships

 - 4 min read

-That’s the exact feeling a lot of people have about the brands they buy from every day.
+That’s the exact feeling many people have about the brands they buy from every day.

 Not because they’re “bad” people.
 But because modern shopping is built for speed: